Exhibition

 Free admission

-Header image: Harit Srikhao, Burning Night, 2025.
-Image courtesy of the artist.
+Header image: Harit Srikhao, Waiting III (detail), 2025.
+Inkjet on vellum paper.
+Image courtesy of the Artist and Bangkok CityCity Gallery.

 About the Artist

-Harit Srikhao (b.
-1995, Pathum Thani) lives in Bangkok.
-His art practice centres on photography, installation and moving images.
-He completed a BFA at King Mongkut’s Institute of Technology Ladkrabang in Bangkok and an MFA at Nuova Accademia di Belle Arti in Milan.
-His work is held in various international museum collections including Musée de l’Elysée (Photo Elysée), Lausanne; Foam Photography Museum, Amsterdam; and Kiyosato Museum of Photographic Arts, Yamanashi.
+Srikhao has a BFA from King Mongkut’s Institute of Technology Ladkrabang in Bangkok and an MFA from the Nuova Accademia di Belle Arti in Milan.
+His work has been collected by museums including Musée de l’Elysée (Photo Elysée), Lausanne; Foam Photography Museum, Amsterdam; and Kiyosato Museum of Photographic Arts, Yamanashi.